If you've added any image to a website, I'm pretty sure you've been pestered by your UI framework, or your mentor, to add an

 The symbol for "Om".
 "Om" is the sound of a sacred spiritual symbol in Indic religions.
 The meaning and connotations of Om vary between the diverse schools within and across the various traditions.

 This is great and all, but think about the expectations of your users, especially those who rely on alt text to make sense of your page.
 They expect an exact description of your image.
 Nothing less, nothing more.
-Avoid confusing your visitors by including any further detail as part of your post.
+Avoid confusing your visitors, include only what is present in the image.

 2. Calls to action